How to stay warm in winter? Here are survival tips to keep your home warm without the need for electric power.

 Stay Warm with the Power of the Environment

 The key is to use the environment around you – including daylight.
 Use the sun wherever and whenever you can.
 It’s a great resource.
 Use sunlight shining in windows and doors to warm rooms and patios.
 If you can, use the sun to generate solar power that can operate electric heaters.
 And don’t forget the smart use of emergency portable generators — gas, propane, or solar.

 Passive solar heating works.
 Check this out, too.
 I recall a blog poster describing framed boxes with black tar paper (black asphalt roofing paper) inside and plexiglass on the face being mounted on the south walls of cottages on the East Coast.
 Vents were cut through the top and bottom of the cottage walls to allow air flow from the thermal box into the cottage.

-Warm heat can also be generated using water heated by the sun.
+Water heated by the sun can also generate warm heat.
 Solar heaters work.
-Allowing the sun to heat water in dark piping can heat the liquid to bath temperatures or hotter.
+Allowing the sun to heat water in the dark piping can heat the liquid to bath temperatures or hotter.
 The water from this solar collector can then be pumped through convection radiators that emit heat out into rooms and into hot water tanks for showers and baths.

-Some people close off rooms in their home every winter reducing their living space to less cubic feet of air to heat.
-I met an Amish family that did just this every winter.
+Some people close off rooms in their home every winter, reducing their living space to less cubic feet of air to heat.
+I met an Amish family who did this every winter.
 They used quilts to cover doors to rooms they wouldn’t be using during the cold weather.
 This worked quite well.

-Other homeowners install storm windows and storm doors to keep the cold out.
+Other homeowners install storm windows and storm doors for keeping warm and the cold out.
 And they upgrade the insulation in their attics and walls.
 I don’t think you can ever over-insulate.

 - Shut doors to all rooms that are not being used or needed.

-- Create zone within a zone.
+- Create a zone within a zone.
 Cover your sleeping area with insulated fabric.